Master integrals for mixed QCD-QED corrections to charged-current Drell-Yan production of a massive charged lepton: Auxiliary integrals

 where

-The same strategy as Section \ref{sec:int} is applied here to solve Eq.(\ref{eq:auxdlog}) and the solutions at the order of $\epsilon^i$ evaluate to weight $i$ GPLs.
-To determine the unknown integration constants, the four simple integrals $g_{1,2,3,4}$ serve as input to the system.
-As for $g_{5,6,7}$, the integration constants are fixed by the regularity in the limit $u \rightarrow -1$.
-An expansion around $u=0$ (keeping only leading terms) is performed on the complete expressions, giving
+The same strategy as in Section \ref{subsec:3-2} is applied here to solve the canonical differential system in Eq.(\ref{eq:auxdlog}).
+To determine the unknown integration constants, the four simple integrals $\gamma_{1,2,3,4}$ serve as input to this system \cite{Bonciani:2016ypc,Hasan:2020vwn}.
+As for $\gamma_{5,6,7}$, the integration constants are fixed by the regularity at $\kappa \rightarrow -1$.
+Then we obtain the solution of the canonical differential system (\ref{eq:auxdlog}) in terms of GPLs of argument $\kappa$\footnote{We have also calculated $\boldsymbol{\Gamma}$ by using the \texttt{Maple} program \texttt{HyperInt} \cite{Panzer:2014caa}, and obtained the same results as in Eq.(\ref{eq:MIs-Gamma}).}, {